-What’s lovely about non-religious wedding vows is that anything goes.
-You can make your vows completely personalised to your tastes as a couple, and to your story without worrying about the rights and wrongs, or expectations of what you should say, or do.
+What’s lovely about non-religious wedding vows or secular wedding vows is that anything goes.
+You can make your vows completely personalized to your taste, to your story as a couple, without worrying about the rights and wrongs or expectations of what you should say or do.

-With that being said, even though anything goes, you do need to keep to some boundaries for your non-religious wedding vows.
+That said, even though anything goes, you need to keep some boundaries for your non-religious wedding vows.
 You’ll want to make sure that you are not waffling, boring your guests, oversharing, or offending anybody close to you, including your fiance! (well, we would assume that you won’t want to do this – but it is your wedding!).

-Here’s our quick guide to get started with writing your non-religious wedding vows, also known as non denominational wedding vows.
+Here’s our quick guide to writing your non-religious wedding vows, also known as non denominational wedding vows.

 1. Find your story before you look for inspiration

-One of the themes that may be taken for granted, with your non-religious wedding vows is that you must be an independent and free-thinking couple to choose to have a non-religious wedding in the first place.
-So it’s important to embrace that don’t you think?
+One of the themes that may be considered with your non-religious wedding vow ideas is that you must be an independent and free-thinking couple to choose to have a non-religious wedding in the first place.

-To embrace your independence as a couple – before you start to search for inspiration for your vows.
-Take the time to start to write down what you’d like to include (if boundaries, politeness and social expectation was not an issue).
+Embrace your independence as a couple – before you start to search for inspiration for your vows.
+Take the time to start to write down what you’d like to include (if boundaries, politeness, and social expectation were not an issue).

-To do this jot down notes about your relationship, your memories together, times when you thought you couldn’t love this person more, times when they helped you through a tough time, your favourite songs, locations, and jokes together.
+To do this, jot down notes about your relationship, your memories together, times when you thought you couldn’t love this person more, times when they helped you through a tough time, and your favorite songs, locations, and jokes together.

-Both you and your partner should write down your ideas independently (with a promise to not become frustrated or offended with each other’s ideas!).
+Both you and your partner should write down your ideas independently (with a promise not to become frustrated or offended by each other’s ideas!).

 2. Discuss your preferences for your non-religious wedding vows

-Before you reveal your raw idea’s to each other, start to discuss and decide on, with your fiance how you would like to express your vows to each other.
-By not revealing your raw notes just yet, you will allow for honesty and reduce the censorship that we can often apply to other people close to us.
+Before you reveal your basic ideas to each other, start to discuss and decide, with your fiance, how you would like to express your vows to each other.
+By not revealing your raw notes just yet, you will allow for honesty and reduce the censorship we can often apply to people close to us.

 Questions to consider are: